-2. Notice Regarding False Statements.

-A false Statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
-Also, you may be punished by fine or imprisonment.
-(U.S. Code, Title 18, § 1001).

-- b.
-Any existing Key Employee or Primary Management Official, , unless otherwise specifically exempted by the TGA, shall be notified that they shall either: - 1.
-Complete a new application form that contains the Privacy Act Notice and the Notice Regarding False Statements; or - 2.
-Sign a Statement that contains the Privacy Act Notice and consent to the routine uses described in that Notice, and sign a Statement that contains the Notice Regarding False Statements.
+- (ii) Notice Regarding False Statements.
+A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment (18 U.S.C.
+1001). - (iii) Any existing key employee or primary management official, unless otherwise specifically exempted by the TGA, shall be notified that they shall either: - (A) Complete a new application form that contains the Privacy Act notice and the notice regarding false statements; or - (B) Sign a statement that contains the Privacy Act and consent to the routine uses described in that notice, and sign a statement that contains the notice regarding false statements.